abchimikabc1-bit/PHCL_Super/docs/COMPLETION_CHECKLIST.md

 - ✅ `/docs/APP_STRUCTURE_VISUAL.md` - Visual guide

 ### Modified Files:
-- ✅ `/components/header.tsx` - Enhanced with PHCL branding
+- ✅ `/components/header.tsx` - Enhanced with PiHCL branding

 ## What Users Will See